-Due to electrical safety risks and compliance with industry-specific grounding standards, conductive flooring is never recommended for schools, networked offices, E-9-1-1 call centers, flight towers or public-access environments.
-Conductive flooring is usually described as having an electrical resistance between 25,000 ohms and one million ohms.
-This is sometimes expressed in scientific notation as: $2.5 \times 10 \text{ E4} - 1.0 \times 10\text{ E6}$ measured in ohms, of between 1,000,000 ohms and 1,000,000,000 ohms. $1.0 \times 10$ E6 (1 million ohms) to a maximum of $1.0 \times 10$ E9 (1 billion ohms).
+refers to the ability of a material to dissipate static charges to ground at a controlled and safe rate.
+By definition, staticdissipative flooring has an electrical resistance range, measured in ohms, of between 1,000,000 ohms and 1,000,000,000 ohms. $1.0 \times 10 \text{ E6}$ (1 million ohms) to a maximum of $1.0 \times 10 \text{ E9}$ (1 billion ohms).
 Today, industry safety standards and most computer manuals recommend static-dissipative flooring for end-user spaces such as critical call centers, PSAPs, flight towers, banks, government offices, and other facilities whose core mission relies on sophisticated or high-speed electronics.

-9 Why is static-dissipative carpet recommended over conductive carpet?
+Why is static-dissipative carpet recommended over conductive carpet?